henpemaz/Rain-Meadow/Readme.md

 5. Follow next steps depending on where you downloaded the mod:
     - GitHub Repository (latest)
         1. Copy `\Mod` folder into game mods folder
-        2. Rename directory to `rainmeadow`
+        2. Rename copied folder to `rainmeadow`
     - #playtesting channel (stable)
         1. Extract downloaded zip file
         2. If you see a single folder named 'rainmeadow', copy the folder into your game mods folder